Law firms’ role in advancing AI in private equity

 Law firms that demonstrate expertise in AI are likely to be seen as more innovative and attractive partners by PE firms.
 By leveraging AI, law firms can offer PE firms a unique value proposition that goes beyond traditional legal services.

-According to Thomson Reuters’ 2023 Future of Professionals Report, 40% of legal respondents said their top goal for AI is to free them to focus on higher-level tasks — like structuring complex transactions, tax planning and structuring, and dispute resolution — ultimately delivering superior value to their clients by removing mundane tasks from the law firm’s workloads.
+According to Thomson Reuters’ 2023 Future of Professionals Report, 40% of legal respondents said their top goal for AI is to free them to focus on higher-level tasks — like structuring complex transactions, tax planning and structuring, and dispute resolution — and ultimately delivering superior value to their clients by removing mundane tasks from the law firm’s workloads.

-Future-proofing the practice: BigLaw’s approach to AI implementation
+BigLaw’s approach to AI implementation

 While AI has tremendous potential for all law firms, BigLaw is where we’re already seeing significant moves in AI experimentation and implementation.
 Many global firms have developed specific practice groups dedicated to AI, technical innovation, and data analytics.
 Some firms have spent the last few years hiring data scientists and tech-savvy lawyers.
 A few have developed AI tools in-house with varying degrees of success